mo-badreldin/SFND_2D_Feature_Tracking/README.md

 3. Compile: `cmake .. && make`
 4. Run it: `./2D_feature_tracking`.

+## Midterm Project Report

+* MP.1 Data Buffer Optimization

+A new dataBuffer object is pushed only if size of vector is less than maximum size.
+Once max size is reached, all vector elements are rotated to the left with first element becoming last element.
+Then last element is overwritten with the new databuffer

+* MP.2 Keypoint Detection

+Used OpenCV methods to implement the required detectors.
+For SHITOMASSI and HARRIS the configuration is provided to the APIs.
+In case of Modern detectors, the create for the needed detector is used which provide the default configuration parameters for the detector based on its type

+* MP.3 Keypoint Removal

+Used rectangle contains method to keep only Keypts located inside the rectangle

+* MP.4 Keypoint Descriptors

+Used OpenCV methods to implement the required descriptors.
+The method create is used to create the correct descriptor and the method compute is used to compute the descriptor and fill the Mat

+* MP.5 Descriptor Matching

+Used OpenCV FlannBasedMatcher class to create FLANN matcher.
+Used OpenCV KnnMatch method to implement K-Nearest-Neighbor matching

+* MP.6 Descriptor Distance Ratio

+Calculated the ratio between nearest and second nearest matches from Knn matcher.
+If the ratio is more than 0.8 the match is not added to the matches output vector (i.e: excluded)

+* MP.7.8.9 Performance Evaluation 1/2/3

+Print out the size of KeyPts, the KeyPts on the vehicle and the size of the matches on the vehicle.
+Print the time for detector and descriptor calculation methods.
+Use BF approach for matching with distance ration filter.
+Provide data for all detector/descriptor combination is /doc/ Udacity_Camera2d_ProjectReport.xlsx file

 ## Midterm Project Performance Evaluation

 THe runtime performance is a deceisive factor in Realtime applications like feature tracking in the field of driving assistance and automated driving.
 Therefore the TOP3 would be: